PR-Here/Theoplayer-0.73-RN/README.md

 ## Important Notes for THEOplayer v9.0.0

-### Patches Applied
+### Patches Applied with patch-package

-This project includes patches to fix compatibility issues with react-native-theoplayer v9.0.0:
+This project uses `patch-package` to automatically apply fixes for compatibility issues with react-native-theoplayer v9.0.0.
+The patches are stored in the `patches/` directory and are automatically applied when you run `npm install`.

+**Patches include:**

-1. **KeySystemAdapter.kt** - Added CLEAR_KEY case
+1. **KeySystemAdapter.kt** - Added CLEAR_KEY case to the when expression
-2. **SourceAdapter.kt** - Fixed type mismatch for metadata HashMap
+2. **SourceAdapter.kt** - Fixed type mismatch by changing `HashMap<String, Any>` to `MutableMap<String, Any?>`

-3. **Kotlin version** - Set to 1.9.10 for compatibility
-4. **Gradle configuration** - Force Kotlin stdlib version resolution
+These patches are preserved even after running `npm install` or `npm ci`.

+**Note:** If you need to modify the patches:
+1. Make changes directly in `node_modules/react-native-theoplayer/`
+2. Run `npx patch-package react-native-theoplayer`
+3. Commit the updated patch file in the `patches/` directory

 ### Build Configuration